 Other names: Lyrica

 Pregabalin is an anticonvulsant drug used in the treatment of neuropathic or nerve pain associated with a number of conditions including multiple sclerosis.
+As well as nerve pain and epilepsy, it can also be used to treat generalised anxiety disorder.

 How pregabalin works